explosion-mental/demwm/README.md

 # demwm_random_wall
-This is a little script chooses a random file from the `img_dir` directory variable, runs **pywal** with the chosen image and symlinks to `bgloc` to make it accesible to other programs.
+This is a little script chooses a random file from the `img_dir` directory variable, runs **pywal** with the chosen image and symlinks to `bgloc`.
+Then makes the current `demwm` instance execute `xrdb` to refresh the colors, by calling `xsetroot -name xrdb`.

-Currently it uses `fd`, but you might not have it installed, in that case uncomment the next line to use `find`.

 The script is copied/deleted to `${PREFIX}/bin` by default, `PREFIX` path can be changed in config.mk.

-**NOTE**: I run some custom 'hooks' in `postrun` function which forks to the background, you can delete everything and change the function at your liking.
+This script is not a dependecy.

 # Patches branch
 My little collection of patches, which aren't necessarily applied to this.